armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Enable Artifacts

-Within Spinnaker, 'artifacts' are consumable references to items that live outside of Spinnaker (for example, a file in a git repository or a file in an S3 bucket are two examples of artifacts).
+Within Spinnaker, 'artifacts' are consumable references to items that live outside of Spinnaker.
+An artifact could be a file in a git repository or a file in an S3 bucket.
 This feature must be explicitly turned on.

 Enable the "Artifacts" feature and the "http" artifact artifact provider: